harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 	4. Search Activities Design
 	5. Company Mobile and Company Email need to verify
 	6. otp screen
-	7. Fields will be dy
+	7. Fields will be dynamic based on what selected
+5.